oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ### Key terms

 1. **Classroom**: A Classroom in Oppia is a collection of topics grouped under a single subject.
 For example: https://www.oppia.org/learn/math this displays a Maths classroom.
 2. **Topic**: A topic is a broad term that refers to the subject content being taught.
-For example: https://www.oppia.org/learn/math displays a list of math topics.A single topic can be described through multiple stories.
+For example: https://www.oppia.org/learn/math displays a list of math topics.
+A single topic can be described through multiple stories.
 3. **Story**: Stories are situations/scenarios that are meant to help users understand the topic.
 For example, if the topic is addition, then one of the stories could be about where a kid goes to a shop and buys 3 pens and 4 pencils.
 The lesson could then explain the concept of addition while discussing the total number of items bought.
 As another example, https://www.oppia.org/learn/math/place-values/story talks about Jaime’s adventures for learning about place values.
 A single story can be referenced in multiple chapters and is essentially a collection of chapters.
 4. **Chapter**: A chapter corresponds to different lessons through which we aim to teach the topic to the users.
 Each chapter has an associated exploration, and this exploration may have several cards.
 For example, https://www.oppia.org/learn/math/place-values/story shows a bunch of chapters to learn the place values topic.
 5. **Card**: